beratzorlu/Portfolio-Project-2/README.md

 - Font Awesome: For importing fonts to further decorate text elements.
 - Coolors: For creating a matching colour palette that has appropriate contrast.
 - Diff Checker: For looking for differences between two pieces of code.
 This helped me identify my mistakes.
+- CSS Gradient: Used for generating custom CSS gradients for stylizing buttons.
+- Rapid Tables: Used for converting Hex values to RGB.

 ---